 There are two kinds of AIFs in GIFT City: Inbound funds and Outbound funds.
 The inbound funds invest in Indian equities, and the outbound funds invest in foreign equities.

-Category-3 AIFs that invest in Indian equity mutual funds (not stocks directly) are fully exempt from capital gains tax.
+Category-3 AIFs that invest in Indian equity mutual funds (not stocks directly) are fully exempt from capital gains tax in India and are only taxable in the investor’s country of residence.

 International Stock Exchanges in GIFT City